shin-akuma/AVD-Session-Host-Auto-Shutdown/README.md

 # AVD Session Host Auto Shutdown

 ## Description
-The script can be used to shut down Azure Virtual Desktop Session Hosts which have no active sessions.
+The module can be used to shut down Azure Virtual Desktop Session Hosts which have no active sessions.

 ## Prerequisites
 Required Powershell modules: